Natalina27/CLOSURES/README.md

 > Closure is when a function is able to remember and access its lexical scope
 >even when that function is executing outside its lexical scope.

+### Nested Scope

+> Scope is a set of rules for looking up variables by their identifier name.
+There’s usually more than one scope to consider, however.
+> Just as a block or function is nested inside another block or function, scopes are nested inside other scopes.
+So, if a variable cannot be found in the immediate scope, Engine consults the next outercontaining
+> scope, continuing until is found or until the outermost (a.k.a., global) scope has been reached.